How Many Cups Is 2 3/4

 • Converting mixed numbers with larger numerators: For fractions like 5 7/12, follow the same process: convert 7/12 to a decimal (7 ÷ 12 ≈ 0.583) and add the whole number (5 + 0.583 = 5.583 cups).
 Remember to round to a practical level of precision for your application.

 Important Note: When dealing with repeating decimals in cooking, it's generally acceptable to round to the nearest hundredth (two decimal places) for most applications.
-However, for extremely precise baking recipes, you may need to use a more precise calculation method.
+That said, for extremely precise baking recipes, you may need to use a more precise calculation method And that's really what it comes down to.
+That's the whole idea..

 Frequently Asked Questions (FAQ)